 Grabbing our packs, we say goodbye.
-Turning down the neatly landscaped walk, my heart leaps with excitment having spotted the plaque commerating the start of our hike.
-The boardwalk adjacent us is filled with tourists gazing at gators.
+Turning down the neatly landscaped walk, my heart leaps with excitement having spotted the plaque commemorating the start of our hike.
+The boardwalk adjacent is filled with tourists gazing at gators.

 Soon the nicely mowed Saint Augustine lawn gives way to overgrown shrubs and grasses.
 The wilderness takes over.
 We follow the skinny ribbon leading us into the Big Cypress National Preserve.
 Travel tension begins to melt away and joy overcomes us with the realization that we’re, after nearly four months, back home on the trail.

 A fence blocks the way.
 “Private property” it defensively announces.
 We veer away and follow the trail, which skirts the gate.
 Suddenly, I cry out in alarm and jump 12 feet into the air.
 A large alligator is coming for me.
 Its mouth hanging agape.
 I stare at it with my mouth hanging agape.
 The gator is motionless.
 Too motionless, in fact.
 Dammit!
 Someone has set up a big, fake gator, and I completely fell for it.
 I know there’s a hidden camera somewhere and a YouTube channel.